Are you looking for fruit picking jobs in Switzerland so that you can experience working and living in Switzerland?

 - Student Visas

 If you are in Switzerland on a student visa, you can work up to 15 hours a week during term time.
-You will need to wait for 6 months after arriving in Switzerland and your employer will need to get a work permit for you.
+However, you will need to wait for 6 months after arriving in Switzerland and your employer will need to get a work permit for you.

 - Family Visas